aidos-lab/aidos-lab.github.io/content/_index.md

 your CV, your transcript of records, and a brief cover letter stating your research interests to bastian.rieck@helmholtz-muenchen.de.

-## Open Ph.D. positions
+## Ph.D. positions

-There are no open Ph.D. positions at the moment.
+If you are interested in working with us and have a background in mathematics, computer science, physics, or a general penchant for computational methods, please send your CV to bastian.rieck@helmholtz-muenchen.de for general inquiries on Ph.D. positions.